mudgen/webscript/README.md

 document.body = app;
 ```

 A couple things to notice.
-There is no HTML templating here. `body`, `div`, `img`, `p`, `span` are all javascript functions.
+There is no HTML templating here. `body`, `div`, `img`, `p`, `span` are Javascript functions.
 The `classes` variable reduces some duplication by being assigned a string of class names that are reused by spans.
-Regular Javascript assignment and string interpolation is used here.
+Regular Javascript assignment and string interpolation is used with the spans in the above code.

 This is a simple example.
 Any kind of Javascript composition or manipulation could be done because the above is Javascript strings, variables and functions.